Accountability and Accreditation

 In 1998, Congress reauthorized Title II of the Higher Education Act.
 The Act established a reporting system for the U.S. Department of Education (USDE) to collect information annually on the quality of the teacher training programs of states and institutions of higher education.
 Within Title II, the USDE mandates federal accountability measures to determine how well all higher education institutions prepare teachers, what states require of individuals before they are allowed to teach and how institutions and states are raising their standards to provide "highly qualified" educators.
 The USDE administers Title II and gathers information from all the states each October for distribution in April of the following year.
 Institutions are ranked on aggregate and summary pass rates.
 The rankings show the percentages of program completers who demonstrated subject-matter competency by passing a required state assessment.
 In Texas, the Texas Education Agency (TEA) collects data for Title II.

-The pass rates of those who completed their teacher certification at UHCL during the 2014-2015 academic year were evaluated and compared to the pass rates of the state and national groups of program completers.
-At UHCL, students from 2014-2015 had an overall passing rate of 99% on all of their state assessments.
-The pass rates from 2015-2016 are not yet posted in Title II.
+The pass rates of those who completed their teacher certification at UHCL during the 2017-2018 academic year were evaluated and compared to the pass rates of the state and national groups of program completers.
+At UHCL, students from 2017-2018 had an overall passing rate of 99% on all of their state assessments by the second attempt.

 The National Council for Accreditation of Teacher Education (NCATE) is the largest and most recognized accrediting body for teacher education in the United States.
 University of Houston-Clear Lake is one of only 12 Texas higher education institutions to be accredited by NCATE.
 NCATE has rigorous academic guidelines for initial and advanced levels of educator certification.
 NCATE site visitors conducted a review of COE's initial and advanced level programs in Spring 2014 and found no areas for improvement.
 In 2017, the Council for the Accreditation of Educator Preparation (CAEP) replaced NCATE as the national accrediting body for educator preparation.
 UHCL looks forward to CAEP conducting its next visit in 2021.